SalazarJosh/gatsby-portfolio/src/pages/blog/recreating-githubs-globe.md

 <div class="spacer-sm"></div>

 ### Atmosphere
 The atmosphere was probably the hardest part to recreate.
-On their post they mentioned they used a slightly offset sphere with a custom shader to get the atmospheric effect.
+On GitHub's post they mentioned using a slightly offset sphere with a custom shader to get the atmospheric effect.
 I've never created a custom shader in three.js so it took some time to figure that out and get it looking right.

 #### Atmosphere shader
 <pre style="background-color: #eee; padding: 15px; margin: 1.875rem 0;">